wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-recording-features/includes/2-recording-actions.md

 ![Screenshot of the recorder window.](..\media\recorder-window.png)

-This dialog is where a preview of the recorded actions will appear during the recording:
+This dialog is where a preview of the recorded actions will appear during the recording.
+To suspend the recording, select **Pause**.

 ![Screenshot of the recorded steps in the recorder window.](..\media\recorded-actions.png)

-To suspend the recording, select **Pause**.
 When the recording is completed, select **Finish** to convert the recorded steps to Power Automate for desktop actions.

 ![Screenshot of the generated actions in the flow designer.](..\media\generated-actions.png)